Greece says to miss public sector reform target

 The government also plans to ask its creditors to lower this year’s privatization target of 2.6 billion euros after failing to find a buyer for natural gas company DEPA.

-Additional reporting by Martin Santa in Brussels and Renee Maltezou in Athens; Writing by Karolina Tagaris; Editing by Andrew Heavens
+Additional reporting by Martin Santa in Brussels; Writing by Karolina Tagaris; Editing by Janet Lawrence